 The Rim Trail is the star of the show, encircling the top of the mountain as it winds up and down through a bluff.
 Scenic vistas abound, as does CCC handiwork.
 The trail has some very easy parts and some surprisingly challenging parts.

 There are also 7 connector trails that run between the Rim and Bench trails, most built long ago for access to springs.
 These trails are steep and can really add some challenge to the hike.
-I like to park at the Bench trail lot and do 2 laps around the mountain, taking each connector as I come to it to alternate between the Bench and Rim Trails.
+I like to park at the Bench trail lot and do 2 laps around the mountain, taking each connector as I come to it, alternating between the Bench and Rim Trails.

 Click on an image to get it full-size for download.
 The map will print at 1:10000 scale on 8.5×11 paper.
 Every time I update the map the image will have a different name so if you want to bookmark or share the map, link to this page – not the image.